Child Custody Lawyer in Centennial

 The court’s prefer to award joint custody if possible, because it encourages shared parenting and gives the child quality time with each parent.
 With a joint physical custody arrangement, the child is able to reside with both parents, alternating between the two.
 The child’s time is divided up so that the time spent at each residence is just about equal.

 Hear What Past Clients Have to Say About Jones Law Firm, PC

 Jones Law Firm, PC comes highly recommended by happy former clients.
 Our firm truly cares for our clients and we want to see you succeed.
-Our Denver child custody attorney understands the difficulties that you are going through which is why we are here, for better or worse, to help you every step of the way.
+Our Centennial child custody attorney understands the difficulties that you are going through which is why we are here, for better or worse, to help you every step of the way.
 Past clients appreciate our high level of commitment and our eminent success in the courtroom.
 Don’t take our word for it!
 Read through some of our client testimonials to hear what previous clients have said after working with our firm.

 To hear more from some of our past clients, check out the client testimonials page!

 Call our legal team for a free legal consultation today!

 In Colorado, child custody is more commonly referred to as “parenting time,” and the courts will decide this based on the child’s best interest.
 The length of time for your divorce case depends on whether you filed a contested or uncontested divorce, and could take anywhere from six months to a year to work out all the details of the agreement.
 The legal team at Jones Law Firm, P.C., can help you obtain temporary orders that will protect your interests until the divorce case can be resolved